I’ve managed to install NetBSD 9.3 on a Pismo 400 MHz. Let save the procedure here.

 Also when asked to choose a DNS server, choose a default Google one (8.8.8.8) as when I tried with my provider’s DNS server, it couldn't find NetBSD mirrors for installing Pkgin and Pkgsrc.
 It can be changed after install anyway.

 Now install Pkgin and Pkgsrc package managers.
-When all this is done, navigate back to Sysinst first menu and choose « d: Reboot the computer » and enter.
+When all this is done, navigate back to Sysinst first menu and choose « d: Reboot the computer » and enter. - Still here ?
+And no, it won’t boot into NetBSD yet.
+If you have already installed MacOS9 on the HFS+ partition, it will boot into it.

 If not, the Mac will see no operating system, and you’ll have a blank screen with a Ø in the middle.
 No panic.